The Pickwick Papers: Influences and legacy

 In many Pickwick Clubs, members can take on the names of the characters in the novel.
-The website for the Pickwick Bicycle Club states "Our rules state that 'Each Member shall adopt the sobriquet allocated by the Management Committee, being the name of some male character in the Pickwick Papers, and be addressed as such at all meetings of the Club'."
+The website for the Pickwick Bicycle Club states: "Our rules state that 'Each Member shall adopt the sobriquet allocated by the Management Committee, being the name of some male character in the Pickwick Papers, and be addressed as such at all meetings of the Club'."

-Imitations/plagiarisms published at the same time as Dickens's Pickwick Papers include G. W. M. Reynolds's Pickwick Abroad; or, The Tour in France.

 Translations

 A French translation by Eugénie Niboyet appeared in 1838 in a two-volume edition.
 It was entitled Le Club des Pickwistes, roman comique.
 Later French translations have used titles such as Aventures de Monsieur Pickwick.

 Benito Pérez Galdós published Aventuras de Pickwick, a Spanish translation of the Pickwick Papers, in 1868.
 Although Pérez Galdós was not born until after the publication of Dickens' first novel, he is sometimes described as the Spanish equivalent of Dickens.